Frequently Asked Questions

-Dr. Nelson is independently licensed as a Clinical Psychologist (LP) in the state of Virginia.
+Dr. Nelson is independently licensed as a Clinical Psychologist (LCP) in Virginia.

-Dr. Brown is independently licensed to practice professional counseling in the state of Georgia.
+Dr. Brown is independently licensed to practice professional counseling in Georgia.
 She has an L.P.C. (licensed professional counselor) certification.

 These licenses are restricted to the jurisdictions in which they are issued, and do not represent international practice licenses.
 As far as we aware, no such license exists.
 Many countries have their own regulations for the practice of psychology and counseling, and some have none.
 As a result, we are limited on what we are allowed to call ourselves abroad and where we are allowed to practice, because we are not and cannot be licensed in every country around the world.